-Starting Infrastructure as Code with Ansible (Introduction & Installation)
+Getting started with Infrastructure as Code using Ansible (Introduction & Installation)

-is Okazaki from the SRE team of the System Solutions Department
+I'm Okazaki, a member of the SRE team in the System Solutions Department

-'s very tedious to do the same tasks every time, and
+can be very tedious to do the same tasks every time, and you

-I would like to introduce the tool "Ansible" that I have been using recently to eliminate such routine tasks.
+to introduce a tool I have recently been using to eliminate such routine tasks: Ansible.

-It is generally known as a configuration management tool for deployment management, infrastructure settings management, etc.
+It is generally known as a configuration management tool for deployment management and infrastructure configuration management.

-Other popular configuration management tools include Chef and Puppet.
+Other representative configuration management tools include Chef and Puppet.

 Chef